solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ### Task 2: Set the Azure AI Language service endpoint and key

-As with the `azure_openai` functions, to successfully make calls against Azure AI services using the `azure_ai` extension, you must provide the endpoint and a key for your Azure AI Language service.
+As with the `azure_openai` functions, to successfully make calls against Azure AI services using the `azure_ai` extension, an endpoint and a key for the Azure AI Language service must be provided.

-1. Using the same browser tab where the Cloud Shell is open, navigate to your Language service resource in the [Azure portal](https://portal.azure.com/) and select the **Keys and Endpoint** item under **Resource Management** from the left-hand navigation menu.
+1. Using the same browser tab where the Cloud Shell is open, navigate to the Language service resource in the [Azure portal](https://portal.azure.com/) and select the **Keys and Endpoint** item under **Resource Management** from the left-hand navigation menu.

     ![The Keys and Endpoints page of the Language service is displayed, with the Keys and Endpoints menu item highlighted in the left-hand navigation menu.](media/azure-language-service-keys-and-endpoints.png)

-2. Copy your endpoint and access key values, then in the command below, replace the `{endpoint}` and `{api-key}` tokens with values you retrieved from the Azure portal.
-Run the commands from the `psql` command prompt in the Cloud Shell to add your values to the configuration table.
+2. Copy the endpoint and access key values, then in the command below, replace the `{endpoint}` and `{api-key}` tokens with values retrieved from the Azure portal.
+Run the commands from the `psql` command prompt in the Cloud Shell to add the values to the configuration table.

     ```sql
     SELECT azure_ai.set_setting('azure_cognitive.endpoint','{endpoint}');